cmar0ck/RasPOC/README.md

 Usage:

 + Install Kali Linux on Raspberry Pi
-+ Run 'raspoc.sh' installer script
++ Run 'setup.sh' installer script
 + Copy 'raspoc' folder to '~/'
 + Enter desired frequency in scan.sh (if you are unsure about 'PPM' just enter '1')
 + Run scan.sh